-Another buzzed about natural treatment for anxiety is acupuncture.
-The ancient practice of inserting small needles into pressure points is said to help with a host of different ailments including a low libido, trouble conceiving, and even allergies.
-And research has shown that acupuncture could be effective in improving symptoms of anxiety, too.
+Acupuncture is an ancient Traditional Chinese Medicine (TCM) practice that involves inserting small needles into pressure points.
+Targeting the pressure points is said to help with a host of different ailments, including a low libido, trouble conceiving, and even allergies.
+Research has shown that acupuncture could be effective in improving symptoms of anxiety, too.

 How soon will you feel results?

-According to Williams, the key to seeing success through acupuncture for anxiety is consistency.
-She says that most people feel much calmer after each session, but in order to see long lasting results, it’s best to get treatments regularly—it varies from person to person—for an extended period of time.
-People with deep rooted trauma or chronic anxiety may need to attend acupuncture sessions longer than someone with acute anxiety.
+According to Williams, the key to seeing success through acupuncture for anxiety is consistency in treatment.
+She says that many people feel much calmer after each session, but in order to see long-lasting results, it's best to get treatments regularly—the exact frequency varies from person to person—for an extended period of time.
+People with deep-rooted trauma or chronic anxiety may benefit from attending acupuncture sessions for longer than someone who has acute anxiety.

-What can you expect during an acupuncture session?
+What can you expect during an acupuncture for anxiety session?

 Every acupuncturist has their own style and way of treating patients.
-The key is to find an acupuncturist with credible training (make sure they’re licensed) who you feel comfortable with.
-The treatment, in and of itself, is going to be very different from person to person as well because the underlying issues of the anxiety vary.
+The key is to find a licensed practitioner who you feel comfortable with.
+The treatment, in and of itself, is going to be very different from person to person as well, because the underlying issues of the anxiety vary.

 Your first acupuncture session will likely kick off with a consultation, Williams says, where you'll be asked lots of questions to get a good picture of what’s going on in your body; digestion, energy levels, and sleep quality are brought up.